 Fast fashion is the clothing that you buy in chain retail stores.
 They pump out “styles” at the speed of light, almost always the next day or even sometimes ahead of a fashion week.
 Truthfully, we all have some fast fashion in our wardrobe.
 For me, it’s like candy: I don’t have it every day, but when I do it tastes artificially good.
 So, because it’s not the best for my personal style, I try not to make it a regular thing.
 I mostly buy vintage or thrifted clothing, and that ensures that my style is very personal and not something that I feel can be replicated easily.
 I highly doubt anyone is going to turn up in this stunning vintage colourful check blazer, as it’s one of a kind:

 The point I’m making is this: although ‘slow fashion’ (which is thrifting, vintage, artisan and ethically curated shopping) takes time and effort, it’s good for your sense of style.
 Your style tells a story.
 Don’t you want it to be a unique one?

 2. Not seeing the big picture.

-If you’ve seen any ladies who have a personal style that’s elegant, chic, effortless and put together, then you have to know that it probably took them years to get there.
+If you’ve seen any ladies who have a personal style that’s elegant, chic, effortless and put together, then you must know that it probably took them years to get there.
 They became stylish, they weren’t born that way!
 It took years of carefully curating their wardrobe for it to become what you saw and admired in them.
-So don’t think, not for one second, that personal style is ‘effortless’ from the get-go.
+So, don’t think, not for one second, that personal style is ‘effortless’ from the get-go.
 It’s all about slowly building on classic ‘basics’ and being thoughtful about everything you purchase.
-I know because not to toot my own horn, but I have pieces in my wardrobe that I bought ten years ago and they still look good.
+I know because not to toot my own horn, but I have pieces in my wardrobe that I bought ten years ago, and they still look good.
 Why?
 Because they’re timeless and they express my sense of style (which is classic, very colourful and somewhat edgy).

 3. Buying too little ( aka “The Extreme Minimalist”).